 An educational psychologist is qualified to diagnose a learning disability.
 Click here for warning signs of learning disabilities.
 Please contact us for a list of recommended psychologists in your area.

-Your first step is to book an assessment with us.
-Upon completion of our assessment we can help you move forward to getting the necessary help.
+Your first step is to book an intake evaluation with us.
+Upon completion of our intake evaluation we can help you move forward to getting the necessary help.
 We have helped many students gain access to programs within their school district.
 Please contact us and we would be happy to help you advocate with your school effectively.

 We try to keep students with one tutor; however, at times placements have to be changed.
 We reserve the right to change tutors but do our best to keep students consistently with one tutor.

 Yes.
 Our programs are modelled on VAKT methodology of teaching.
 They are VISUAL, AUDITORY, KINESTHETIC and TACTILE.

 Our tutors follow the principles of the Orton-Gillingham methodology based on a sequential, multisensory, phonetic approach to learning.
 One of the most important benefits of this systematic method of instruction is the confidence that it builds within the individual student.
 Success is fostered, and strong foundations are laid by explicit direct instruction taught by our O-G trained tutors using all sensory pathways.

 Yes!
 Students have the use of assistive technology in their IEPs and remediation of language based learning differences lie in Assistive Technology at the upper grade levels such as the use of iPads, tablets, laptops to be used for composition.
 Tutors at Stepping 4words stay apprised of this rapidly emerging and ever changing technology.
 Students with dysgraphia are introduced to keyboarding early at Stepping 4words, and most of our students use the iPad to complete certain aspects of the lesson in grade four.